DipsanaRoy/cyber-security-pec-cs702e/NOTES.md

 Malicious software that secretly collects your info (keystrokes, browsing, credentials).

 *Example:* A fake free game secretly logging your credit card inputs.

 ---

-## Botnets

-- Networks of compromised computers (zombies) controlled by a hacker.
-- Used for DDoS, spamming, crypto mining.

-*Example:* Mirai botnet took down Netflix & Twitter in 2016.

----